December 3, 2025 (3mo ago) — last updated January 31, 2026 (1mo ago)

 Hybrid approach: Best of both worlds

-You don’t have to choose exclusively.
 A pragmatic hybrid uses OOP for high-level structure—services, controllers, repositories—and FP for core business logic and transformations inside those classes.
 This pattern provides clear architecture with predictable, testable logic.

 Turning architectural choices into measurable wins

-Track metrics to validate your approach:
+Track metrics to validate architecture decisions:

 • Bug density (bugs per KLOC)